frontendnetwork/uptodon/README.md

 * An application with read (`read:statuses`) and write (`write:media`, `write:statuses`) rights on that instance and the access token
   <details><summary>Full explanation</summary>
-  Go to your Mastdon Instance.
-Then go to Preferences -> Development -> New application -> Enter your application name and apply the following settings:<br />
+  Go to your Mastodon Instance.
+Then go to Preferences → Development → New application → Enter your application name and apply the following settings:<br />
   <img width="450" alt="Rights" src="https://user-images.githubusercontent.com/4144601/220865942-2530cea0-2911-4ddd-998b-f0da0cae307a.png"></details>

 * An [UptimeRobot*](https://uptimerobot.com/?rid=b61ec8a31b3087) account (Paid or free)